13 Best B2B Contact Database Platforms in 2026

 AI and Automation Capabilities

-AI-powered platforms automate research, prioritize accounts, and surface insights that reps would otherwise miss.
-Look for features like automated lead scoring, personalized outreach recommendations, and AI-driven account intelligence that scale your team without adding headcount.
+AI-assisted platforms automate research, prioritize accounts, and surface insights that reps would otherwise miss.
+Look for features like automated lead scoring, personalized outreach recommendations, and account intelligence that scale your team without adding headcount.
+Evaluate what the AI actually does (draft emails, score leads, recommend next actions) rather than accepting a generic "AI-powered" label.

 • Automated research and account profiling